NEW PATIENTS please visit our CONTACT page to schedule.

 This question and the subsequent realization that my path was to prevent people from getting sick lead me to National University of Natural Medicine, a naturopathic medical school.
 It took me five years and the birth of my first child to complete medical school.
 There I learned how to prescribe conventional medication and administer alternative/complementary therapies.
 This was what I had been looking for all along!

-My passion for learning lead me to focus in Women’s Health, Hormone Balancing, Gastroenterology and General Family Medicine.
+My passion for learning lead me to focus in Women’s Health, Hormone Balancing, Endocrinology and Functional Medicine.
 While in medical school I also was drawn to the ancient wisdom of Ayurvedic medicine and did many extracurricular studies to help balance the energetics of the body.

 In 2012 our family had the opportunity to return to our home of Montana.
 We were so excited to be closer to friends and family.
 I was inspired to open Spring Integrative Health to help bridge the gap between conventional and naturopathic medicine.
 I truly believe that all forms of medicine have valuable tools to help one improve their health.
 This is why I create lasting connections with medical doctors on my patients behalf and create a community at Spring Integrative Health to offer many types of therapies.